 The administration and technology integration staff support students, parents and faculty with access, training and facilities.The students develop collaborative and analytical skill sets through relevant technology-based learning experiences.

 Episcopal Collegiate School views technology as an instrument to increase student learning and strives to seamlessly weave its use into the daily classroom routine.
-We are committed to providing an environment that recognizes the shifts in literacy, information, learning and innovation and bring all learners' up-to-date access and resources.
+We are committed to providing an environment that recognizes the shifts in literacy, information, learning and innovation and brings all learners' up-to-date access and resources.
 Students in grades PreK-Kindergarten have access to iPad carts.
 Students in grades 1 and 2 have access to grade-level Chromebook carts.
 Our students in grades 3-8 are provided with their own Chromebooks, and our students in grades 9-12 are part of our BYOD program.
-Additionally, we have Design Labs for Early Childhood, Lower School, and Middle School, and a Communication Studio for Middle and Upper School students.
+Additionally, we have a Discovery Lab for Early Childhood, Design Labs for Lower School and Middle School, and a Communication Studio for Middle and Upper School students.
 Our Exploratory Design Program focuses on design thinking and helps students empathize, design, create, revise, and produce.
 Our commitment is based on our understanding that technology is and will continue to be an integral part of educating every student.

 - Augmented Reality: 6th Grade Life Science

 - Sketchup a Museum: 6th Grade World History

 - Wildcat Weather Report: 7th Grade Earth Science